Written and updated by Ruqin

 1. Why Visit the Terracotta Warriors

-Back in 1974, a group of local farmers digging a well stumbled upon what would become one of the greatest archaeological discoveries of the 20th century.
-What they found was astonishing—thousands of life-sized warriors, horses, and chariots buried for over two millennia.
-Even more impressive?
-No two figures are exactly alike.
+Back in 1974, local farmers digging a well uncovered what would become one of the most extraordinary archaeological finds of the 20th century.
+What they revealed was astonishing—thousands of life-sized warriors, horses, and chariots buried for over two thousand years.
+And even now, what surprises most people is this: no two faces are exactly the same.

-- Connect with History – Dating back to the 3rd century BCE, this site offers rare insight into the foundations of imperial China.
+Connect with History – From the 3rd century BCE, this site gives you a direct, almost tangible link to the beginnings of imperial China.

-- Experience Ancient Culture – The warriors reflect age-old beliefs about the afterlife, power, and the emperor’s eternal rule.
+Experience Ancient Culture – The entire army reflects beliefs about power, protection, and what comes after life.

 2. Best Time to Visit Terracotta Warriors